 Houston offense shines in 45-18 win over Arizona.

-HOUSTON (AP) — Houston quarterback D’Eriq King threw for four touchdowns and rushed for one as the Cougars beat Arizona 45-18 on Saturday.
+HOUSTON (AP) — Houston quarterback D’Eriq King threw for four touchdowns and rushed for two more as the Cougars beat Arizona 45-18 on Saturday.

 King connected with Marquez Stevenson on a 24-yard TD pass, scored on a 1-yard run, then hit tight end Romello Brooker for a 52-yard score and a 21-0 Houston lead after one quarter.